Kwanzaa: Adherence

 The popularity of celebration of Kwanzaa has declined with the waning of the popularity of the black separatist movement.
 Kwanzaa observation has declined in both community and commercial contexts.
 University of Minnesota Professor Keith Mayes did not report exact figures, noting that it is also difficult to determine these for the three other main African-American holidays, which he names as Martin Luther King Jr. Day, Malcolm X Day, and Juneteenth.
 Mayes added that white institutions now also celebrate it.

-The National Retail Federation has sponsored a marketing survey on winter holidays since 2004, and in 2015 found that 1.9% of those polled planned to celebrate Kwanzaa – about six million people in the United States.
+Certain communities of the Nation of Islam, an African American Islamic group, celebrate Kwanzaa.

+In a 2019 National Retail Federation poll, 2.6 percent of people who planned to celebrate a winter holiday said they would celebrate Kwanzaa.
+Roughly 14% of the United States population is African American.

 Starting in the 1990s, the holiday became increasingly commercialized, with the first Hallmark card being sold in 1992.
 Some have expressed concern about this potentially damaging the holiday's values.

 Recognition

 The first Kwanzaa stamp, designed by Synthia Saint James, was issued by the United States Post Office in 1997, and in the same year Bill Clinton gave the first presidential declaration marking the holiday.
 Subsequent presidents George W. Bush, Barack Obama, Donald Trump, and Joe Biden also issued greetings to celebrate Kwanzaa.

 Maya Angelou narrated a 2008 documentary film about Kwanzaa, The Black Candle, written and directed by M. K. Asante and featuring Chuck D.

+In the special episode of the animated series Arthur, Arthur's Perfect Christmas, (2000) Brain's family celebrated Kwanzaa as a family, and added a Kwanzaa Ice Cream Special (red, black, and green ice cream) to their ice cream shop menu.

 Practice outside the United States

-Other countries that celebrate Kwanzaa include Great Britain, Jamaica, France, Canada, and Brazil.
+Other countries where Kwanzaa is celebrated include Jamaica, France, Canada, and Brazil.

 In Canada it is celebrated in provinces including Saskatchewan and Ontario.
 Kwanzaa week was first declared in Toronto in 2018.
 There are local chapters that emerged in the 2010s in provinces like British Columbia, where there are much smaller groups of the diaspora, founding members may be immigrants from countries like Uganda.